np-overflow/handbook/docs/introduction/roles.md

 - Handles publicity-related operations, documents and collateral (e.g., preparation of publicity collateral for events, liaising with vendors of jackets/t-shirts/name cards)
 - Maintains and/or improves Overflow’s social media accounts and website

-### Description
+#### Description

 You are responsible for the management of the club’s social media platforms: Instagram and Discord.
 Your responsibility also lies in the creation of Instagram post, posters and other physical and virtual contents used for publicizing and advertising the weekly workshops, bootcamps, and other important events such as ByteHackz and PIOI.
-You are required to be constantly active on social media and display your skills of content creation and writing to the best of your ability.

 You would need to work together with other EXCO members in planning and creation of these publicity materials.

-## Secretariat

-- Takes attendance for all Overflow activities
-- Takes minutes during Overflow meetings
-- Manages financial procedures and assets, such as collation of purchase requests, reimbursements and budgeting, and stock-taking of assets (usually done together with tech team for tech-related assets)
-- Takes care of and organises all Overflow documents

-### Description

-You are required to help manage the clubs administrative matters.
-This includes session attendance, sign-ups, forms, members, reciepts, meeting minutes, and SharePoint.
-You are also required to actively help out with events such as PIOI, ByteHackz, Open House, CCA Fiesta, and conduct sessions.